TALK TO SALES

 • The employees’ verifying documents reflect the service or product

-• The date of the service or sale, and the amount incurred
+• The date of the service or sale and the amount incurred

 If everything’s in order, you’ll approve the request.
 If not, you’ll decline it and follow the process for adverse claims decisions outlined in your plan documents.
-This leads us to our next section…

 3. Handling declined reimbursement requests and appeals

-If you’re declining one of your employee’s reimbursement requests, you must notify them within 30 days of you receiving their request.
+If you’re declining one of your employee’s reimbursement requests, you must notify them within 30 days of receiving their request.
 If you declined it because your employee didn’t provide enough information for you to process their request, your employee has 45 days from the day you notified them to get you the missing information.

-If the new information has everything you need, you can approve the reimbursement request.
-If not, your employee has the right to appeal the declined request under ERISA.
-During the appeals process, you must follow regulations issued by ERISA and the Department of Labor as well as the procedures outlined in your plan documents.
-If the result is in the participant’s favor, you can move forward with the reimbursement request.
+You can approve the reimbursement request if the new information has everything you need.
+If not, your employee can appeal the declined request under ERISA.
+During the appeals process, you must follow regulations issued by ERISA and the Department of Labor and the procedures outlined in your plan documents.

 4. Paying reimbursements